U.S. Department of State Seal

 Further information on dual nationalityprevention of international child abduction, and customs regulations can be found on our website at travel.state.gov.

-Mortar and Rocket Fire: In the event of mortar or rocket fire, a “red alert” siren may be activated.
+Mortar and Rocket Fire or Hostile Aircraft Intrusion: In the event of mortar or rocket fire or Hostile Aircraft Intrusion, a “red alert” siren may be activated.
 Treat all such alerts as real.
 Follow the instructions from local authorities and seek shelter immediately.
 Know the location of your closest shelter or protected space.
 U.S. government personnel and their family members may be restricted from traveling to areas affected by rocket activity, sirens, and/or the opening of bomb shelters.
 For additional information on appropriate action to take upon hearing a siren or explosion, see the Israel Defense Forces Home Front Command website (available on devices within Israel) or view the Preparedness Information.
 U.S. citizens may also wish to download the free Israel Defense Forces Home Front Command application on Android or Apple devices to receive real-time security and safety alerts.
 Free commercial applications, such as Red Alert: Israel, are also available.

-Crime: The crime rate is moderate in Israel, the West Bank, and Gaza.
+Crime: The crime rate is moderate in Israel and the West Bank.
 Parked vehicle break-ins are common at public beach areas, national parks, and other tourist sites.
 Vehicle theft also remains a problem.
 U.S. citizens should not leave their valuables (including passports) unattended in parked vehicles, on the beach, or unsecured in hotels.
 Visitors should be aware of their surroundings in tourist areas and watch for crimes of opportunity, such as pickpockets.
+The crime rate in Gaza is now unknown given the ongoing armed conflict between Israel and Hamas.

 For additional information, read the most recent Overseas Security Advisory Council (OSAC) Crime and Safety Report for Israel.